Stellium in Astrology

 How is a stellium different from a Grand Trine?

 A Grand Trine is a geometric pattern of three planets in trine aspect.
-A stellium is three planets in the same sign with no aspect requirement between them.
+A stellium is three or more eligible bodies in the same sign or house with no aspect requirement between them.
 Different definitions, different effects.
-The planets in a stellium are conjunct (within about 10° of each other in most cases), which is itself an aspect, but the stellium definition is about sign occupancy, not aspect geometry.

 Why does the ruler of the stellium matter?